tungnhitran/UNet-for-Breast-Cancer-Ultrasound-Images-Segmentation/README.md

 The number of channels is used as a hyperparameter to determine the optimal configuration of U-Net architecture for the task.

+The U-Net architecture built from scratch can be found in `UNet.ipynb`.

 ## Results
 - Training on augmented data shows improved stability compared to unfiltered merged data.
 - Example visualizations in the notebook demonstrate predicted masks vs. ground truth.